Skip to main content

 To get fingerprints off a decomposing body is problematic because the bulb portion of a finger shrinks.
 Forensic examiners cut off the top section of each finger and placed it in a Sodium Hydroxide Solution for a couple of hours until it was closer in shape to what it would have been before death.
 Then they inked the fingers to obtain prints.
 These prints were found to match Marijoy’s voter ID card.
 Also, no one else came forward to claim the body, so who else could it have been?

 How can a judge who's said to be incorruptible and honest want to ignore the evidence?
-It reminds me of the time when Hubert Jeffry Pagasoas Webb was denied his request for a DNA test.
+It reminds me of the time when Hubert Jeffry Pagasoas Webb was denied his request for a DNA test of that sperm sample.
 Hubert wanted the semen found in the late Carmela Vizconde's body tested.
 That alone could've acquitted him.
 I guess Judge Amelita Ocampo wanted to look good.
 How could the judge deny the request that could've proven the guilt or innocence of Hubert?
 I think the same thing happened.
 Ocampo probably wanted to make sure that Paco got the guilty verdict.
 It was most likely because people already believed Paco was guilty.
 People all tuned in to what Davidson Valiente Rusia had to say.

 The judge shrugged off more evidence